kalvinparker/secure-gemini/README.md

 - The Dockerfile runs `npm audit` during build.
 In CI you may want to tune the audit policy or run more advanced supply-chain scanning.
 - The image runs as a non-root user.
 Confirm that any filesystem paths and environment variables used by `gemini` are writable by `appuser`.

----

-If you'd like, I can prepare a commit and the exact remote URL and push commands for you to run locally (this environment does not have `git`), or I can parse the saved Trivy JSON and add a prioritized findings list into this README.
-Tell me which you prefer.
 ```